RJohnPaul/Markie/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to help improve Markie.
+Feel free to submit bug reports, feature requests, or pull requests to help improve Markie, even single minor contributions would mean a lot.

 ## License